For Tomorrow (comics): Continuity

-In addition, Equus returns in Countdown to Final Crisis #36 (2007), in which he is trying to instigate a strike on metahumans.
-The unnamed organization mentioned by Mr. Orr is revealed in the Cyborg (2008) limited series as Project M, the once part of Checkmate department tasked with researching new human weapons.
+Equus returns in Countdown to Final Crisis #36 (2007), in which he is trying to instigate a strike on metahumans.
+The unnamed organization mentioned by Orr is revealed in the 2008 Cyborg limited series to be Project M, which was once part of Checkmate department tasked with researching new human weapons.

 Collected editions

 The series has been collected into two volumes: